meanstackchahal/meanstackchahal/README.md

 ## About me:

 I am an Expert in Web Application development with more than 9+ years of experience in working with different technologies from ASP.NET Web Forms, MVC, and Asp.Net Core to Angular-based single-page apps.
-Managing and coordinating projects across technical platforms and business units
+Managing and coordinating projects across technical platforms and business units.
+I enjoy exploring design patterns and principles in code, as well as in self-expression.

 In my free time, you can see me driving or playing with my pets.